Fred Mitchell (baseball)

-Frederick Francis Mitchell, born Frederick Francis Yapp (June 5, 1878 – October 13, 1970), was an American right-handed pitcher, catcher, first baseman and manager in Major League Baseball.
+Frederick Francis Mitchell (né Yapp; June 5, 1878 – October 13, 1970), was an American right-handed pitcher, catcher, first baseman and manager in Major League Baseball.
 Mitchell was born in Cambridge, Massachusetts as Frederick Francis Yapp, although he went by Mitchell (which he would legally change his name to in 1943).

 Playing career

 He pitched for the Boston Red Sox, Philadelphia Athletics, Philadelphia Phillies, and Brooklyn Superbas from 1901 to 1905 before returning to the major leagues as a catcher for the New York Highlanders in 1910.
 Mitchell appeared in 97 games over the course of twelve years as a pitcher that sometimes dabbled in the infield.
 He batted .210 in 201 games while catching 62 games in 1910.
 He was one of the few players to have played for both Boston franchises along with the Yankees.
 He was noted for relieving Hall of Famer Cy Young in the first-ever Red Sox game.
 He stopped playing after the 1913 season, although he dabbled in assisting with the pitching for the team for the following year, essentially serving as an early example of a pitching coach.